 - Help improve customer service and, therefore, customer relationships.

-Microsoft Dynamics AX is a Supply Chain and Distribution Management ERP solution, amongst other things, that is architected with flexibility and change in mind, built with operational excellence at its core, and focused on allowing you to drive innovation and be the market leader.
+Microsoft Dynamics 365 is a Supply Chain and Distribution Management ERP solution, amongst other things, that is architected with flexibility and change in mind, built with operational excellence at its core, and focused on allowing you to drive innovation and be the market leader.
 It will answer all your Supply Chain requirements around inventory and it’s management throughout the supply chain be it defined in LIFO, FIFO, Kanban or Rate Based Scheduling.
 Today’s manufacturers are facing increased competitiveness from supposed lower cost areas as the world seemingly becomes smaller to business.
-Dynamics AX has the ability to help companies increase their competitiveness in the areas of :-
+Dynamics 365 has the ability to help companies increase their competitiveness in the areas of :-

 - Lead Time